sharmista2shastry/cs-6111e/proj2/README.md

 - Definition of Entity Types: The function defines a dictionary, relation_entities_spanbert, that maps each relation type to a list of entity types relevant to that relation type.

 - Mapping of Relation Types: Another dictionary, internal_relations_map, maps each relation type to its corresponding SpanBERT model relation.
+For SpanBERT, we only use CITY for location.

 - Extraction of Relations: The function calls the extract_relations function to extract relations from the document using SpanBERT.
 It provides the document, SpanBERT model, entity types of interest, and a threshold for relation extraction.